fiskeben/bmp085/README.md

 Configuration
 -------------

-Configure the sensor by supplying an options object to the constructor:
+Optionnaly configure the sensor by supplying an options object to the constructor:

 ```
 new BMP085(